aturner-epcc/uknss-benchmark-ior_mdtest/README.ior.N10.md

 bandwidth measurements to be reported are the `Max Write` and `Max Read` values (in units of `MB/s`) reported to stdout.
 In addition, the concurrency (number of compute nodes and number of MPI processes used) for each run must be stated.

-The maximum write and read bandwidths for a single read-and-write test must be reported.
+Results from a single read-and-write test must be reported.
 Reporting the maximum read bandwidth from one run and the maximum write bandwidth from a different run is NOT valid.
 Write bandwidth has slightly higher importance for this test, so if the highest observed read rate came from a different run than the highest observed write rate, report the results from the run with the highest write rate.